Chain graph models of multivariate regression type for categorical data: Introduction

-In the special case of a single group of responses with no explanatory variables, multivariate regression chain graphs reduce to covariance graphs i.e., to undirected graphs representing marginal independencies with the basic rule that if any its subgraph is disconnected, i.e., composed by completely separated sets of nodes, then the associated variables are jointly independent; see \citep{drt-ric:2008} and \citep{lup-mar-ber:2009}.
+In the special case of a single group of responses with no explanatory variables, multivariate regression chain graphs reduce to covariance graphs, that is, to undirected graphs representing marginal independencies with the basic rule that if its subgraph is disconnected, that is, composed by completely separated sets of nodes, then the associated variables are jointly independent; see \citep{drtric2008} and \citep{lupmarber2009}.
 In the general case, the interpretation of the undirected graphs within a chain component is that of a covariance graph, but conditional on all variables in preceding components.
-For example, the missing edge $(1,3)$ in the graph of Figure~\ref{fig:cg}(b) is interpreted as the independence statement $X_1 \ci X_3 |X_{4},X_{5}$, compactly written in terms of nodes as $1 \ci 3 | 4,\!5$.
+For example, the missing edge $(1,3)$ in the graph of Figure~\ref{fig:cg}(b) is interpreted as the independence statement $X_1 \ci X_3 |X_{4},X_{5}$, compactly written in terms of nodes as $1 \ci3 | 4, 5$.

 The interpretation of the directed edges is that of multivariate regression models, with a missing edge denoting a conditional independence of the response on a variable given all the remaining potential explanatory variables.
-Thus, in the chain graph of Figure~\ref{fig:cg}(a) the missing arrow $(1,4)$ indicates the independence statement $1 \ci 4 |3$.
-The interpretation differs from that of classical chain graphs, (Lauritzen, Wermuth, Frydenberg, \citep{lau-wer:1989}, \citep{fry:1990}, LWF for short) where the missing edges mean conditional independencies given all the remaining variables including the current responses.
-However, in studies involving longitudinal data, such as the prospective study of child development discussed in \citep{laucht:2009} where there are blocks of joint responses recorded at ages of 3 months, 2 years and 4 years, an analysis conditioning exclusively on the previous developmental states is typically appropriate.
+Thus, in the chain graph of Figure~\ref{fig:cg}(a) the missing arrow $(1,4)$ indicates the independence statement $1 \ci4 |3$.
+The interpretation differs from that of classical chain graphs (\citep{lauwer1989,fry1990}; LWF for short) where the missing edges mean conditional independencies given all the remaining variables, including the other responses within the same block.
+However, in studies involving longitudinal data, such as the prospective study of child development discussed in \citep{laucht2009}, where there are blocks of joint responses recorded at ages of three months, two years and four years, an analysis conditioning exclusively on the previous developmental states is typically appropriate.